 By submitting materials to the SNUG program you and your employer are giving Synopsys the following rights: (1) to reproduce, publish and distribute the submitted materials on the SNUG web site for access by Synopsys employees, contractors, and licensees.

 It is your responsibility to confirm that your employer agrees to the use described above.
 You and your employer reserve the right to modify the submitted materials at any time.
 Synopsys shall reproduce any copyright or other legal notices that you include in your submitted materials.
 Synopsys will not use your submitted materials for product marketing purposes without first obtaining your express written consent.

 If you have any questions about this copyright statement, please contact the SNUG team before submitting your proposal.

 Presenting at SNUG

 You should use your SNUG presentation as a "discussion" rather than a "reading" of your technical paper.
 While you should cover the same key points in both your paper and your live session, there are important differences in HOW you communicate your information.
-Many of the conference attendees will have already read your paper in the online proceedings.
-They will expect to hear you discuss your techniques, talk about your approach, and support your conclusions.
+The conference attendees will expect to hear you discuss your techniques, talk about your approach, and support your conclusions.